5 clinically-proven ways to lower your A1C levels naturally

 Even though sugar is arguably one of the most important energy sources in the body, it can also damage body tissues when there is too much of it.

-Blood vessels in the retina, for example, can deteriorate after prolonged exposure to high levels of sugar, leading to partial vision loss.
+Blood vessels in the retina, as another example, can deteriorate after prolonged exposure to high levels of sugar, leading to partial vision loss.

 Similarly, nerve cells throughout the body can be damaged by high blood sugar which, among other things, results in pain3.